 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

-Mark led the Booz Allen's alternate revenue streams effort, which sought to leverage the firm’s intellectual capital to bundle services with new products and differentiate Booz Allen in the marketplace.
-Mark also oversaw Booz Allen’s investment in the Internet of things (IoT).
+Previously, Mark led Booz Allen's alternate revenue streams effort, which sought to leverage the firm’s intellectual capital to bundle services with new products and differentiate Booz Allen in the marketplace.
+Mark also oversaw Booz Allen’s investment in the Internet of Things (IoT).
 For IoT, Booz Allen co-developed many capabilities with partners including Microsoft and Intel Corp.
 He also led the design and building of our DC Innovation Center.

 Before joining Booz Allen, Mark worked for Science Applications International Corp., focusing on nuclear arms control and the revolution in military affairs.